cgi-js/node-php-cgi/README.md

 License
 -------

-Copyright © 2019 - till it works Ganesh B <ganeshsurfs@gmail.com>
+Copyright © 2019 - till it works Ganesh B for DesktopCGI <desktopcgi@gmail.com>

 The MIT License (MIT) - See [LICENSE](./LICENSE) for further details.